-There are currently five river hazard studies being undertaken in the M.D. of Foothills on the Bow River, Elbow River, the Highwood River, the Sheep River and Priddis and Fish Creeks.
+There are currently five river hazard studies being undertaken in Foothills County on the Bow River, Elbow River, the Highwood River, the Sheep River and Priddis and Fish Creeks.
 For detailed information please visit the Government of Alberta's website here.

 The Bow and Elbow River Study